On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Convergence Wall-clock Analysis

-This section provides the convergence guarantee of the proposed pipeline training algorithm on AIMC accelerators.
-We show that both synchronous and asynchronous pipelines enjoy the same convergence rate as the vanilla non-pipeline version.
-By increasing the computation density significantly, the pipeline parallelism provides notable speedup in terms of clock cycle complexity.
+This section shows that despite stale gradient issue and the update bias in AIMC accelerators, the asynchronous pipeline converges with the same sample complexity as the counterpart without pipeline or with synchronous pipeline.
+By increasing the computation density, asynchronous pipeline parallelism provides notable speedup in terms of wall-clock complexity.